guitarvydas/guitarvydas.github.io/_posts/2021-05-22-First Class Functions Takeaways.md

 First Class functions & CPS are very useful in Denotational Semantics (to express control-flow).

-Otherwise, 1st class functions and CPS should not be used in lieue of more structured versions.
+Otherwise, 1st class functions and CPS should not be used in lieue of more structured expressions of control flow.
 What are these more structured versions?
-"GOTO Considered Harmful" might provide clues.
+[GOTO Statement Considered Harmful](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html) might provide clues.

 Current usage of 1st class functions is Structured only because of the severe restrictions imposed by FP - one-in, one-out[^exceptions] model of computing (aka "synchronous calculator").